ubccr/ccrdocs/pages/hpc/data-transfer.md

 Globus can be used on macOS, Linux, and Windows operating systems and is CCR's recommended way of transferring files, especially for large amounts of data.

+### Globus Web App
 To use Globus, go to the [Globus Web App](https://app.globus.org/) and sign in by selecting "The State University of New York at Buffalo" from the dropdown menu and by logging in using your UB credentials.

 !!!
 Note "non-UB users:"
-    If you are with an institution other than UB, your institution may still be available for Globus authentication using the InCommon federation.
-Look for your institution in the dropdown menu and sign in with your local credentials.
-If your institution is not listed, you will need to [create a Globus account](https://www.globusid.org/create).
+    If you are with an institution other than UB, you will need to [create a Globus account](https://www.globusid.org/create) and contact [CCR Help](../help.md) to map your globusid to your CCR account.

 ![](../images/globus-login.png)